Yoona8/frontend-curriculum/notes/javascript.md

 const data = new Set();
 data.add(1);

-const data2 = new Set([1, 4, 8]);
+// based on array or any other iterable const data2 = new Set([1, 4, 8]);

 const isElementInData = data2.has(1); // => true